archco/moss-ui/docs/scss/text.md

 > source:  [scss/helpers/text](../../src/scss/helpers/_text.scss)

 Helper classes for text.
-These classes are references of bootstrap.
+These classes are refer to the bootstrap.
 See [Link](https://getbootstrap.com/docs/4.0/utilities/text/).

 ## Fonts